Funeral Insurance, what is it and how does it work? Is it a good move for me?

 - Your State of Residence.
 Many insurers do not market coverage in every state.

 Our team is very experienced at finding the best policy for even the toughest of health conditions.
-It is a rarity if we are unable to secure a policy for any of our clientele.
+It is a rarity if we are unable to secure an affordable life insurance plan for a top carrier for any of our clientele.

 Is there a difference between Burial Insurance, Funeral Insurance or even Final Expense Insurance?

-The marketing terminology used by insurers and agents will vary a little bit.
-Personally, I tend to throw the terms Burial Policy and Final Expenses around a lot…quite interchangeably.
-Another agent might use the word funeral insurance to mean the same thing as burial insurance.
-Don’t get caught up in the marketing names of the product.
+Again, don’t get caught up in the names of the product.
 You just need to know if you want the money to go straight to a funeral home, your family and/or whether you want the policy to provide more than just the cost of the funeral.
-Regardless, they are all built on permanent life insurance, most often simplified issue whole life insurance.
+Regardless, real funeral insurance for seniors is built on permanent life insurance.

 Buying Funeral Expense Insurance